Long Island Horticultural Society

-We will be having another Webinar in July, date & time will be emailed to members.
+We will be having another Webinar on July 26, at 7pm link to the presentation will be emailed to members.
 Our speaker is Conrad Decker of Decker's Nursery in Huntington, NY.

-Topic TBA.
+Topic Condition of the Urban Forest.
 Conrad is very knowledgeable and he will be answering all your gardening questions.
 Get those Questions ready!